SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 ];
 </pre>

-After changing any setting, ensure to run `php rebuildElasticIndex.php --update-settings`.
+After changing those settings, ensure to run `php rebuildElasticIndex.php --update-settings`.

 > Your version of PHP / json-ext does not support the constant 'JSON_PRESERVE_ZERO_FRACTION', which is important for proper type mapping in Elasticsearch.
 Please upgrade your PHP or json-ext.